Kingxukai/linux/Documentation/gpu/panfrost.rst

 Panfrost DRM client usage stats implementation
 ==============================================

-The drm/Panfrost driver implements the DRM client usage stats specification as documented in :ref:`drm-client-usage-stats`.
+The drm/Panfrost driver implements the woke DRM client usage stats specification as documented in :ref:`drm-client-usage-stats`.

-Example of the output showing the implemented key value pairs and entirety of the currently possible format options:
+Example of the woke output showing the woke implemented key value pairs and entirety of the currently possible format options:

 ::